MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-consume-web-services.md

 ## Find and list web services

-Any authenticated user can retrieve a list of web services using the listServices() function in the mrsdeploy package.
+Any authenticated user can retrieve a list of web services using the 'delete_service' function on the 'DeployClient' object .

+You can call 'delete_service' on the 'DeployClient' object to delete a specific service on Machine Learning Server.

 Use function arguments to return a specific web service or all labeled versions of a given web service.
 See the [package reference help page for listServices()](../r-reference/mrsdeploy/listservices.md) for the full description of all arguments.